4 takeaways from Biden's State of the Union address

 "He thought the West and NATO wouldn’t respond, and he thought he could divide us at home, Putin was wrong," Biden said before listing the series of economic sanctions rolled out by the U.S. and other allies aimed at crippling the Russian economy.

 Beyond Biden’s words there were multiple displays of support for Ukraine from the lawmakers on hand.
-Ukraine’s Ambassador to the U.S. Oksana Markarova sat alongside First Lady Jill Biden as her guest, and received a standing ovation from the lawmakers on hand, several of whom wore the colors of the Ukrainian flag, blue and yellow.
+Ukraine’s ambassador to the United States, Oksana Markarova, sat alongside first lady Jill Biden as her guest, and received a standing ovation from the lawmakers on hand, several of whom wore the blue and yellow colors of the Ukrainian flag.

 Rebooting Build Back Better